inmindos/thinking-flaws/Stereotyping.md

 Stereotyping is among the reasons for prejudicial attitudes.
 Possible prejudicial effects of stereotypes are:

 - Justification of ill-founded prejudices or ignorance
-- Unwillingness to rethink one's attitudes and behavior
+- Unwillingness to rethink one's attitudes and behaviour
 - Preventing some people of stereotyped groups from entering or succeeding in activities or fields

 Stereotype threat occurs when people are aware of a negative stereotype about their social group and experience anxiety or concern that they might confirm the stereotype.